uoregon-libraries/student-course-integrator/README.md

 Copy example.conf to sci.conf and modify it as needed.
 SCI will look for this file at `/etc/sci.conf`, then `./sci.conf`.
-You can pass the `-c` flag to specify a custom location as well, e.g., `./bin/sci-server -c /tmp/dummysettings.conf`.
+You can pass the `-c` flag to specify a custom location as well, e.g., `./bin/sci server -c /tmp/dummysettings.conf`.

 All settings can be overridden with environment variables prefixed with "SCI_".
 In production, use this to avoid storing sensitive values in `sci.conf`: